Frank Lyga: Suspension and termination

 On June 26, 2014, Detective Frank Lyga was placed on paid administrative leave after a pending investigation into allegations he made racist comments calling Attorney Carl Douglas an "Ewok from the Star Wars movies".
 The comment was made after a training lecture given to other officers, during a question-answer section with officers asking for information relating to the 1997 shooting and aftermath.

 Lyga was recorded on November 15, 2013, after an in-service training class at the Los Angeles Police Academy.
 Detective Lyga told the class that he didn't have any regrets shooting Gaines; in fact, he wished there were more of "them" in the car at the time.
 He stated that he could have killed a truckload of "them" and not felt anything and would be happy doing it.

 In the recording, he called a female captain a "very cute little Hispanic lady who couldn't find her ass with both of her hands".
 In 1998, the woman had been a detective assigned to investigate the disappearance of Lyga's personnel file.
 He also said of the woman, "I heard she's been swapped around a bunch of times."
 He also called a lieutenant a "fucking moron" and another officer a "fruit".

 In October 2014, the LAPD Board of Rights recommended that Lyga be terminated.
 He retired prior to being fired by LAPD Chief Charles Beck.

 In August 2016, the City of Los Angeles agreed to pay Lyga $50,000 for wrongful termination.
-However, the city admitted no wrong doing and Lyga was not offered his job back as a part of the settlement.
+However, the city admitted no wrongdoing and Lyga was not offered his job back as a part of the settlement.

 Depictions in media

-In the biography film City of Lies, Frank Lyga is played by Shea Whigham, features the 1997 road rage incident with LAPD officer Kevin Gaines.
+Frank Lyga is played by Shea Whigham in the biography film City of Lies, which features the 1997 road rage incident with LAPD officer Kevin Gaines.
 It also features the missing cocaine stolen by LAPD officer Rafael Pérez in order to frame Lyga for the killing of Officer Kevin Gaines.